The act of applying a CC license is easy, but there are several important considerations to think through before you do.

 Popular platforms like YouTube, Medium and Flickr tend to have their own built-in CC license tools to allow you to mark your work with the CC licenses you choose.
 Here are some guides that you might find useful:

 There are other important and popular platforms built for citizen science, like iNaturalist, where you can also select which license to use, and search for images that are licensed under a CC license.
-Repositories for pre-pints like Zenodo also have built-in functions for choosing your license.
+Repositories for pre-prints like Zenodo also have built-in functions for choosing your license.
 Wikimedia Commons also allows you to choose your own license through their own built-in system, but it is only limited to the licenses that the Wikimedia projects accept.

 As a general principle, whenever you are deciding how to apply your CC license, it is important to remember that CC licenses are designed with the user in mind.
 You want to make it easy for the user to understand what terms apply to their use of the work.
 So whenever you are applying a CC license, make it visible, make it easy to find, try to avoid contradictory terms, and always think of your user.